 Homemade gifts?
 That sounds daunting!
 And expensive?

-Fear not, friend.
-You, too, can make this Christmas Cookie Play Dough Kit easily and on the cheap.
-And along the way, I’ll provide you my best tips for how you can cut corners if needed, plus different variations on this homemade gift idea.
+And along the way, I’ll provide you with my best tips for how you can cut corners if needed, plus different variations on this homemade gift idea.

 Ready?
 Let’s get started.